|A wooden door.|

 - Prior to 0.22, doors could be destroyed by Lee's Rapid Deconstruction.

-- Before 0.21, any Item, big or small, in a doorway would prevent the door from being closed.
+- Before 0.21, any item in a doorway, big or small, would prevent the door from being closed.

 - Prior to 0.20, wands of disintegration and Orb of Destruction could destroy doors.

 - Runed doors were added in 0.12, although vault-defined warning-covered doors had existed for several versions before that.
+0.12 also added vault wardens and sealed doors.

 - Prior to 0.12, there were occasionally secret doors that would only be revealed if you were within line of sight of them and succeeded on a check against your Traps & Doors skill.
 These were removed, which is why the skill was then renamed to Traps.
 These hidden doors used to be found everywhere, but were limited only to special vaults in 0.11.